USS Ronald Reagan (CVN 76) Departs for Deployment

-200521-N-RF825-1026 YOKOSUKA, Japan (May 21, 2020) An MH-60S Sea Hawk of Helicopter Sea Combat Squadron (HSC) 12 lands on the flight deck of the Navy's forward-deployed aircraft carrier, USS Ronald Reagan (CVN 76).
-Ronald Reagan is currently conducting routine operations.
+YOKOSUKA, Japan (May 21, 2020) Operations Specialist 3rd Class Thiaja Dean, from Atlanta, monitors the ship’s position in the pilot house of the Navy’s only forward-deployed aircraft carrier, USS Ronald Reagan (CVN 76).
 Ronald Reagan, the flagship of Carrier Strike Group 5, provides a combat-ready force that protects and defends the collective maritime interests of its allies and partners in the Indo-Pacific region.
-(U.S. Navy photo by Mass Communication Specialist 3rd Class Jason Tarleton)
+(U.S. Navy photo by Mass Communication Specialist 2nd Class Samantha Jetzer/Released)

 |Date Taken: